Adroz/markr/README.md

             ...
         </mcq-test-results>
     ```
+- Expected content-type is text/xml+markr (rejects others)
+- Rejects import if missing any data we expect (ids, scores, etc.), returning a `400`.
-- TODO: If there is more than one test result for a student (for the same test), we should accept the test with the highest grade and highest available grade. (note: these double-up results could be in separate requests).
+- If there is more than one test result for a student (for the same test), we accept the highest grade and the highest available grade. (note: these double-up results could be in separate requests).
-- TODO: Sometimes a test result will miss important information (assume any field we store).
-When this happens, scrap the whole document (nothing is saved to disk), and we return a `400`

 ### TODO: 2.
 Expose aggregate data at `/results/:test-id/aggregate`